-Shakira Losing Her Voice Made Her Depressed & Argue With Partner, Gerard Pique
+Shakira Says Losing Her Voice Made Her Depressed, Argumentative With Partner Gerard Pique

 “I had to communicate through signs and nobody could understand me.”

-Shakira explained that she and her partner would fight a lot when she couldn’t speak and struggled to communicate with her kids, 3 and 4, because they couldn’t read at the time.
+Shakira explained that she and her partner would fight a lot when she couldn’t speak.
+She also struggled to communicate with her kids, then ages 2 and 4, because they couldn’t read at the time.

 “I never thought that my voice would leave me, because it’s so inherent to my nature.
 It was my identity.
 So when I couldn’t sing, that was unbearable,” she continued.